joshhansen/Umpire/README.md

 Welcome to Umpire, a military strategy game with modern sensibilities as well as a proper respect for the past.
 It supports Linux and Windows; macOS may also work.

-Umpire's gameplay is inspired by the classic game _Empire_ and its text-based user interface is influenced by that of _Dungeon Crawl Stone Soup_.
+Umpire's gameplay is inspired by the classic game [Empire: Wargame of the Century](https://en.wikipedia.org/wiki/Empire:_Wargame_of_the_Century) and its text-based user interface is influenced by that of [Dungeon Crawl Stone Soup](http://crawl.develz.org/).
 Umpire is implemented using the Rust programming language, both as an exercise in learning Rust, and in order to gain the benefits of speed, safety, and ergonomics relative to comparable languages that Rust offers.